kubernetes/community/contributors/devel/component-config-conventions.md

 ### Versioning Configuration

 We create configuration API groups per component that live in the source tree of the component.
 Each component has its own API group for configuration.
 Components will use the same API machinery that we use for other API groups.
 Configuration API serialization doesn't have the same performance requirements as other APIs so much of the codegen can be avoided (e.g. ugorji, generated conversions) and we can instead fallback to the reflection based implementations where they exist.

+Configuration API groups for component config should be named according to the scheme `<component>.config.k8s.io`.
+The `.config.k8s.io` suffix serves to disambiguate types of config API groups from served APIs.

 ### Retrieving Configuration